EMPLOYMENT LAW NEWS

 For minimum wage rates in the City of Los Angeles, click here.

-A Brief Background of LA County’s Minimum Wage Rates
+A Brief Background of Los Angeles County’s Minimum Wage Rates

-At the start of each year, the Chief Executive Office of LA County announces the upcoming adjusted rates that take effect the following July 1.
-Accordingly, the Chief Executive Office announced that the minimum wage in unincorporated LA County would increase to $17.81 per hour on July 1, 2025.
+At the start of each year, the Chief Executive Office of Los Angeles County announces the upcoming adjusted rates that take effect the following July 1.
+Accordingly, the Chief Executive Office announced that the minimum wage in unincorporated Los Angeles County will increase to $18.47 per hour on July 1, 2026.

-Most notably, the LA County minimum wage only applies to employees who perform at least two hours of work per week within the unincorporated areas of LA County.
-The LA County minimum wage does not apply to the 88 incorporated cities in the county.
+Most notably, the Los Angeles County minimum wage only applies to employees who perform at least two hours of work per week within the unincorporated areas of Los Angeles County.
+The Los Angeles County minimum wage does not apply to the 88 incorporated cities in the county.

-Incorporated cities without their own minimum wage ordinances will continue to follow the State of California minimum wage while the following incorporated cities have their own minimum wage requirements:
+Incorporated cities without their own minimum wage ordinances continue to follow the State of California minimum wage, while the following incorporated cities have their own minimum wage requirements:

 • City of Los Angeles